urjasvit/Team6_INFO7374_Spring2021/Assignments/Assignment-3/Readme.md

 •Implement Visual Search algorithms

+•Implement Similarity Search

-•Implement Similarity Search•To be able to implement search with ElasticSearch
+•To be able to implement search with ElasticSearch

 •Evaluate design decisions